Indr1d-C0ld/watch_nevada_adsb/README.md

 Use --polygons-file <file> to load coordinate polygons via JSON.

 Note: If you don't specify --polygons-file, the script will use sample polygons (approximate, based on the default area).

+Use --interval <seconds> to adjust the check frequency.

 Use --notify-telegram to enable Telegram notifications, after editing the system service file by entering bot and chat IDs.